Azure/azure-sdk-for-node/lib/services/recoveryServicesBackupManagement/README.md

 # Microsoft Azure SDK for Node.js - RecoveryServicesBackupManagement

-This project provides a Node.js package that makes it easy to manage Microsoft Azure DNS.
+This project provides a Node.js package that makes it easy to manage Microsoft Azure RecoveryServicesBackup.
 ## Minimum node.js version >= 6.x.x

 ## How to Install